mlc-ai/blog/_posts/2024-11-22-achieving-efficient-flexible-portable-structured-generation-with-xgrammar.md

 We designed an additional set of algorithms and system optimizations to further enhance the mask generation speed and reduce preprocessing time, summarized below:

 1. **Context expansion**.
 We detect additional context information for each rule in the grammar and use it to decrease the number of context-dependent tokens and further speed up the runtime check.
 2. **Persistent execution stack**.
-To handle the issue of stack state splitting caused by the ambiguity of grammar, we design a tree-based data structure that efficiently manages multiple stacks together.
+To speed up the maintenance of multiple parallel stacks during splitting and merging due to multiple possible expansion paths, we design a tree-based data structure that efficiently manages multiple stacks together.
 It can also store state from previous times and enable efficient state rollback, which speeds up the runtime checking of context-dependent tokens.
 3. **Pushdown automata structure optimizations**.
 We leverage a series of optimizations adopted from compiler techniques, particularly inlining and equivalent state merging to reduce the number of nodes in the pushdown automata, speeding up both the preprocessing phase and the runtime mask generation phase.
 4. **Parallel grammar compilation**.
 We parallelize the compilation of grammar using multiple CPU cores to further reduce the overall preprocessing time.